bitquery/streaming-data-platform-docs/docs/usecases/trading-indicators.md

 Technical indicators are a vital tool for cryptocurrency traders, as they can help to identify trends, predict price movements, and make informed trading decisions.
 In this tutorial, we will discuss how to calculate popular trading indicators easily with Bitquery APIs in Python.
 You can do the same in a language of your choice.

+The list of indicators we will be calculating

+- Simple Moving Average (SMA)
+- Daily Returns
+- Volatility
+- Relative Strength Index (RSI)

 **Step 1: Import Libraries**